-- 1.6 To align with the 'system first' approach and in recognition of the variation in regional and system structures, this guidance sets out stepped thresholds for decision making for each defined phase of surge.
-As such, this guidance supplements and should be read in conjunction with: - local escalation plans for adult critical care services - local escalation plans for health and social care services - standard operating procedures (SOPs) for adult critical care transfer and other interdependent services, details of which can be found in section 9 - other critical care service operational policies together with national and professional bodies' guidance.
+- 1.4 It is recognised that the escalation arrangements outlined in this guidance may not be required solely as a result of exceptional increased demand for Adult Critical Care Services, but also as a requirement to support increases in demand for interdependent services.
+Further information on these services can be found in section 8. - 1.5 To align with the "system first" approach, this guidance sets out stepped thresholds for decision making for each defined phase of surge.
+As such, this guidance supplements and should be read in conjunction with: - Local escalation plans for adult critical care services - Local escalation plans for health and social care services. - Standard operating procedures for adult critical care transfer and other interdependent services. - Other critical care service operational policies together with national and professional bodies' guidance.

-Strategic aims
+Strategic Aims

-- 1.7 This guidance aims to aid local and regional planning for and operational responses to exceptional circumstances2 when demand for critical care exceeds usual capacity. - 1.8 The strategic aims of this guidance are to: - maintain a high quality of care to support the best possible outcomes for patients with providers working collaboratively across an ICS ('system') or region - maintain access to adult critical care for any patient that requires it and thereby prevent avoidable mortality and morbidity - maximise capacity in the critical care system in a range of scenarios through a co-ordinated escalation and de-escalation approach across geographical footprints - avoid the transfer of critically ill patients wherever possible by ensuring all options to increase capacity have been exhausted prior to the consideration of implementing capacity transfers3 - ensure provision of critical care as close to home as possible while maintaining standards of care, including when the transfer of patients is necessary.
+- 1.6 This guidance aims to aid local planning for and operational responses to exceptional circumstances2 when demand for critical care exceeds usual capacity. - 1.7 The strategic aims of this guidance are to: - maintain a high quality of care to support the best possible outcomes for patients with providers working collaboratively across an Integrated Care System (ICS) or region; - maintain timely access to Adult Critical Care for any patient that requires it and thereby, prevent avoidable mortality and morbidity; - maximise capacity in the critical care system in a range of scenarios through a coordinated escalation and de-escalation approach across geographical footprints; - avoid the transfer of critically ill patients wherever possible by ensuring all options to increase capacity have been exhausted prior to the consideration of implementing capacity transfers3 - ensure provision of critical care as close to home as possible, whilst maintaining standards of care, including when the transfer of patients is necessary. - Ensure units within a Critical care network are never greater than 2 CRITCON scores apart.
+This is the trigger to consider equalising pressure across the system.